What are Jumbo Loans?

 What are the Benefits?

 This type of loan provides long term financing options for higher end homes.
 Other short term solutions that are higher than the prevailing conforming loan limits may be for only three to five years.
 This kind of loan can have a term up to 30 years.
 The 30 year term is the most popular but shorter term loans are available.

 What are the Loan Limits?

 This type of loan has its own classification as it relates to loan limits.
 Anything above the conforming loan limit is a jumbo but there is another category loosely referred to as “super jumbo.”
 This limit is a moving target based upon which lender is offering the program but most such loans are labeled if the loan amount is more than $5 million although other lenders categorize a super jumbo as anything above $2 million to $15 million.
 A super jumbo loan will ask for a larger down payment compared to a traditional jumbo along with higher rates.

 What are the Loan Guidelines?

-Different jumbo loan programs can have their own specific approval guidelines but there are some general requirements that most jumbo loans follow.
+Different loan programs can have their own specific approval guidelines but there are some general requirements that most jumbo type loans follow.
 As it relates to employment and income, borrowers will be asked to provide evidence of at least two years of employment history.
 This can be verified by providing copies of the last two years of W2 forms.
 For someone that is self-employed or otherwise receives more than 25% of their income from sources other than an employer, the last two years of federal income tax returns can be used to verify the two year employment guideline.

 Income is documented by providing a full month’s worth of pay check stubs.
 For the self-employed borrower, income is calculated by averaging reported income on the tax returns along with a year-to-date amount to arrive at a monthly figure.